 \section{Acknowledgments}

 We thank Saikat Guha and Mark M.\ Wilde for helpful discussions on the problems of constructing codes for Gaussian channels.
-This work was supported by the Swiss National Science Foundation (through the National Center of Competence in Research `Quantum Science and Technology' and grant No. 200020-135048) and by the European Research Council (grant No.\ 258932).
-VBS also acknowledges support from the ERC (grant No.\ 197868) and from an ETH Postdoctoral Fellowship.
-FL also acknowledges support from the Danish National Research Foundation and The National Science Foundation of China (under the grant 61361136003) for the Sino-Danish Center for the Theory of Interactive Computation (CTIC) and from the Center for Research in Foundations of Electronic Markets (CFEM), supported by the Danish Strategic Research Council.
+This work was supported by the Swiss National Science Foundation (through the National Center of Competence in Research ``Quantum Science and Technology'' and Grant No. 200020-135048) and by the European Research Council (ERC Grant No.\ 258932).
+V.B.S. also acknowledges support from the ERC (Grant No.\ 197868) and from an ETH Postdoctoral Fellowship.
+F.L. also acknowledges support from the Danish National Research Foundation and The National Natural Science Foundation of China (under the grant 61361136003) for the Sino-Danish Center for the Theory of Interactive Computation and from the Center for Research in Foundations of Electronic Markets, supported by the Danish Strategic Research Council.